 Puptown Dog Park

-Located in Margate Park, this volunteer-maintained off-leash area is close to the Lakefront Trail and has a doggie drinking fountain to keep your pup hydrated!
+Located in Margate Park, Puptown Dog Park is a volunteer-maintained off-leash area.
+You’ve already got a view of the water near the Lakefront, but it also has a doggy drinking fountain to keep your pup hydrated!

 Located near Wrigley Field, this spot is one of the most famous and popular dog parks in the city.
-There’s a doggie drinking fountain, a small dog enclosure, and agility equipment on site!
+There’s a doggy drinking fountain, a small dog enclosure, and agility equipment on site!
+You can usually find street parking nearby.

 This small pup-friendly area makes up for its size with great features, including ample shade, water bowls, dog toys, and even a kiddie pool for the furry ones!
 The dog park committee also loves to host fun events throughout the year to help you and your pooch make new fur-iends.